Allan-Cao/LoL-Team-SQ-Tracker/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you must add the following environment variables to your .env file.

 `RIOT_API`